RobTillaart/Arduino/libraries/Histogram/readme.md

 The sub() function is used to decrease the count of a bucket and it can cause the count to become below zero.
 ALthough seldom used but still depending on the application it can be useful.
 E.g. when you want to compare two value generating streams, you let one stream add() and the other sub().
-If the histogram is similar they should cancel each other out (more or less), and the count of all the buckets should be around 0. [not tried].
+If the histogram of both streams is similar they should cancel each other out (more or less), and the value of all buckets should be around 0. [not tried].

 Frequency() may be removed to reduce footprint as it can be calculated quite easily with the formula (1.0* bucket(i))/count().